hashicorp/nomad/website/source/docs/agent/config.html.md

     is most common to use the odd-numbered integers `3` or `5` for this value, depending on the cluster size.
 A value of `1` does not provide any fault tolerance and is not recommended for production use cases.
+  * <a id="encrypt">`encrypt`</a>: Specifies the secret key to use for encryption of Nomad network traffic.
+This key must be 16-bytes that are Base64-encoded.
+The easiest way to create an encryption key is to use [`nomad keygen`](/docs/commands/keygen.html).
+All nodes within a cluster must share the same encryption key to communicate.
+The provided key is automatically persisted to the data directory and loaded automatically whenever the agent is restarted.
+This means that to encrypt Consul's gossip protocol, this option only needs to be provided once on each agent's initial startup sequence.
+If it is provided after Nomad has been initialized with an encryption key, then the provided key is ignored and a warning will be displayed.
   * `data_dir`: This is the data directory used for server-specific data, including the replicated log.
 By default, this directory lives inside of the [data_dir](#data_dir) in the "server" sub-path.